The 10 Best Outdoor Access Points

 video play icon

-This wiki has been updated 38 times since it was first published in July of 2015.
+This wiki has been updated 42 times since it was first published in July of 2015.
 Looking for a router with the power to give your employees or customers Wi-Fi access throughout your building and even outside?
 Our selection of outdoor access points has something for every application and budget.
 We've found models affordable enough for home use, so you can surf the Web at the end of the garden, and powerful enough to cover a small community or office complex.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 2. Ubiquiti UniFi AC Mesh Pro